Things to do this weekend

 1 CHURCH ST SILKSTONE

 DID you attend the Silkstone Baptist Community Kindergarten?
 Or maybe your children did?
-Come and celebrate 50 years of a community icon, be there for the planting of the Memory Box, see a concert by the current kindy class, enjoy Old McDonald's Farm, get something to eat at the sausage sizzle, and much more.
+Come and celebrate 50 years of a community icon, be there for the planting of the Memory Box, see a concert by the current kindy class, get something to eat at the sausage sizzle, and much more.

 5. Stars and Stripes